-As a requirement under the Disaster Mitigation Act of 2000, local jurisdictions are responsible for revising their Pre-Disaster Mitigation Plans every five years.
-This plan is a revision to the County's Pre-Disaster Mitigation Plan that was completed in 2004 and approved in January 2005 under this requirement.
+As a requirement under the Disaster Mitigation Act of 2000, local jurisdictions are responsible for revising their Hazard Mitigation Plans every five years.
+This plan is an update to the County's 2010 Hazard Mitigation Plan that was completed in 2009 and approved in August 2010 under this requirement.
+All sections of the plan were analyzed and revised where appropriate as part of the update process.